- 7.1–8.3 in

 Although saw-whets are usually monogamous, when prey is abundant each male may have more than one mate.
 Males start giving their too-too-too call as early as late January, before females arrive, and continue until May.
 When a female hears a male calling she responds with a high-pitched tssst call or a series of whistles.
 The male circles her about 20 times in flight before landing beside her and presenting a prey item.
 Some year-round resident males or pairs probably maintain territories throughout the year, but each year they pair up with new mates.
 Saw-whets are preyed on by larger raptors, including Eastern Screech-Owls, Spotted Owls, Great Horned Owls, Cooper’s Hawks, Broad-winged Hawks, and Peregrine Falcons.
 They roost during the day in thick conifers at an average of 11 feet above the ground, often hidden by foliage near the outer edge of a branch.
 They are occasionally discovered by mixed-species flocks of songbirds, which mob the predator in an effort to drive it away.
 Tuning in to all that commotion is one of the best ways for bird watchers to find these well-hidden owls.

 Northern Saw-whet Owls are common and widespread, but their secretive lifestyle makes population trends difficult to identify with standardized surveys such as the North American Breeding Bird Survey or the Christmas Bird Count.
-Partners in Flight estimates the global breeding population at 2 million, with 71 percent spending some part of the year in the U.S., 46 percent in Canada and 4 percent in Mexico.
-They rate a 9 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Partners in Flight estimates a global breeding population of 2 million, with 71% spending some part of the year in the U.S., 46% in Canada and 4% in Mexico.
+They rate a 8 out of 20 on the Continental Concern Score and only the regional, Southern Appalachian Northern Saw-whet Owl population is listed on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
 Overall, their population has probably declined in past decades due to habitat loss.
 North Carolina and South Dakota have listed them as a species of special concern, and a subspecies native to the Queen Charlotte Islands of British Columbia is threatened.
 Although saw-whets breed in many forest types, they favor mature stands which may come under pressure for logging or development.
 People can maintain the suitability of forest habitat by allowing dead trees to remain standing to provide nest cavities.
 Saw-whets take readily to nest boxes, which can also be used to mitigate the loss of natural sites.
 Large-scale habitat shifts caused by climate change may affect the southern range limit of this species in the future.

 - Rasmussen, J.L., S.G.
 Sealy and R.J.
 Cannings.
 2008.
 Northern Saw-whet Owl (Aegolius acadicus), The Birds of North America Online, No. 42 (A. Poole, Ed.).
 Cornell Lab of Ornithology, Ithaca, NY.